 Explain it’s not about checking up on them but rather a safety concern.
-You want them to have a good time, but you also love them and want them to come home safe and sound.
-It doesn’t matter how old my children are; they will always be my babies, and my love for them only grows stronger daily.
+You want them to have a good time but also love them and want them to come home safe and sound.
+It doesn’t matter how old my children are; they will always be my babies, and my love for them grows stronger daily.

 We all know that some circumstances are out of our control, but being prepared can make certain situations easier to navigate so you can focus on what’s truly important.

 Other Great Reads:

 The Legal Documents Your Teen Needs When They Turn 18